Jahia/npm-modules-engine/src/main/java/org/jahia/modules/npm-modules-engine/jsengine/README.md

 ### Configuration

-The engine can be configured with the `org.jahia.modules.npm-modules-engine.jsengine.GraalVMEngine.cfg` configuration file.
+The engine can be configured with the `org.jahia.modules.npm.modules.engine.jsengine.GraalVMEngine.cfg` configuration file.
 All keys prefixed by `polyglot.` will be passed as options to the engine builder.

 `experimental` enable experimental features on the engine